 I’ve just got to hope I can do the same, improve my times as I am currently a full five seconds behind Gaz, sharpen my race-craft and grow the sort of balls that will keep me in sight of the leaders, or even amongst them – pah!

-I just hope I haven’t left it too late!Enjoy more Fast Bikes reading in the four-weekly magazine.
+I just hope I haven’t left it too late!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.